Creative ways to fund on-demand public transportation and microtransit• 8 min read

 Despite federal funding accounting for only 16.5% of overall public transit funding in the United States, it has been an important element in launching several microtransit projects across the country.
 Federal funding mainly comes in two forms:

-- Competitive grant programs that are open to agencies, as well as cities and states.
+- Competitive grant programs that are open to transit agencies, as well as cities and states.

 Federal formula funds.

 The Federal Transit Administration (FTA) began recognizing microtransit as public transportation in 2016, allowing formula funds to be used towards microtransit projects.
-How exactly these funds can be used depends on how the agency is deploying microtransit.
-This option is also only available to entities that receive federal formula funds (many cities and smaller transit agencies, for example, don’t typically get formula funds).
+This option is only available to transit agencies or cities that receive federal formula funds.
+Unfortunately, many cities and smaller transit agencies don’t typically receive formula funds.
+But for those transit agencies that do, formula funds can be a great resource for microtransit projects.

+Prior to COVID-19, formula funding worked quite differently, and with respect to microtransit, it much depended on a transit agency’s preferred approach.
 In many cases, transit agencies want to operate their own microtransit services using an existing pool of vehicles and drivers.
 What they need is to license the technology and software to power such a service.
-Licensing software is considered a capital cost and can be covered at up to an 80% match with federal formula funds.
+Licensing software is considered a capital cost and was covered at up to an 80% match with federal formula funds.

 Federal programs that cover local match.